Technology in ProductsProfessional reference displays

 HDR is a technology capable of expressing a wider brightness range than SDR.
 Thanks to Canon's proprietary image processing engine design and backlight technology, the company's professional reference displays deliver high-definition 4K and 8K images with high luminance and accurate gradations, enabling a level of visual expression in video production not possible with conventional SDR.

-For example, the details of clouds in a blue sky, which might have been clipped whites when using SDR, can be clearly seen when using HDR thanks to its improved overall contrast.
 In addition, HDR expands not only the range of brightness (luminance) but also the range of colors that can be expressed (color volume).
 This means that HDR enables reproduction of a wider range of natural colors, making images look more realistic and three-dimensional.

 Display firmware also features several HDR monitoring assistance functions, for which Canon was presented an Engineering Excellence Award at the 2018 Hollywood Professional Association (HPA) Awards.
 Users who create HDR content require functions for quantitatively assessing input signals.
 The functions of Canon professional reference displays, such as displaying a histogram showing the luminance distribution in graph form, and the false color function, which uses false colors to indicate brightness in an intuitive way, have been met with glowing praise.